syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Localization.md

 **Replace Dialog Box**

-Provides Microsoft Visual Studio text editor like Find and Replace dialog window with similar options, for text search, highlighting and replace.
+Provides Microsoft Visual Studio text editor like Find and Replace dialog window with similar options for text searching, highlighting, and replacing.

-For example: Here, `ReplaceDialog` is localized in Chinese Language.
+For example: Here, `ReplaceDialog` is localized in Chinese language.

 {% tabs %}